Kid A: Promotion

 Radiohead minimised their involvement in promotion for Kid A, conducting few interviews or photoshoots.
 Though "Optimistic" and promotional copies of other tracks received radio play, Radiohead released no singles from the album.
 Yorke said this was to avoid the stress of publicity, which he had struggled with on OK Computer, rather than for artistic reasons.
+He later said he regretted the decision, feeling it meant much of the early judgement of the album came from critics.

-No advance copies of Kid A were circulated, but it was played under controlled conditions for critics and fans.
-Radiohead were careful to present it as a cohesive work rather than a series of separate tracks.
+Radiohead were careful to present Kid A as a cohesive work rather than a series of separate tracks.
 Rather than give EMI executives their own copies, they had them listen to the album in its entirety on a bus from Hollywood to Malibu.
 Rob Gordon, the vice president of marketing at Capitol Records, the American subsidiary of Radiohead's label EMI, praised the album but said promoting it would be a "business challenge".

+No advance copies of Kid A were circulated, but it was played under controlled conditions for critics and fans.
+On September 5, 2000, it was played for the public for the first time at the IMAX theatre in Lincoln Square, Manhattan.
 Promotional copies of Kid A came with stickers prohibiting broadcast before September 19.
 At midnight, it was played in its entirety by the London radio station Xfm.
-MTV2, KROQ, and WXRK also played the album in its entirety.
+MTV2, KROQ, and WXRK also played the album.

 Rather than agree to a standard magazine photoshoot for Q, Radiohead supplied digitally altered portraits, with their skin smoothed, their irises recoloured, and Yorke's drooping eyelid removed.
 The Q editor Andrew Harrison described the images as "aggressively weird to the point of taking the piss ...
 All five of Radiohead had been given the aspect of gawking aliens."
 Yorke said: "I'd like to see them try to put these pictures on a poster."
 Q projected the images onto the Houses of Parliament, placed them on posters and billboards in the London Underground and on the Old Street Roundabout, and had them printed on key rings, mugs and mouse mats, to "turn Radiohead back into a product".

+Videos

 Instead of releasing traditional music videos for Kid A, Radiohead commissioned dozens of 10-second videos featuring Donwood artwork they called "blips", which were aired on music channels and distributed online.
 Pitchfork described them as "context-free animated nightmares that radiated mystery", with "arch hints of surveillance".
 Five of the videos were serviced as exclusives to MTV, and "helped play into the arty mystique that endeared Radiohead to its core audience", according to Billboard.
 Much of the promotional material featured pointy-toothed bear characters created by Donwood.
 The bears originated in stories Donwood made for his young children about teddy bears who came to life and ate the "grown-ups" who had abandoned them.